xactai/ELI-ALPR/README.md

 ---
 ### **ELI-ALPR Pipeline Diagram**
-Below is This pipeline demonstrates a multi-stage object detection system using the YOLO model.
-It processes images, videos, or live streams to detect vehicles, identify their license plates, and extract alphanumeric characters for further analysis.
-The final output consists of annotated bounding boxes displaying detected objects.
+Below is the pipeline diagram that illustrates the key components and workflow of the ELI-ALPR system:
 ```bash
 (Vehicle Detection) -> (License Plate Detection) -> (License Plate Recognition)
 ```